mayan-edms/Mayan-EDMS/docs/mercs/0003-using-javascript-libraries.rst

 The inclusion of the libraries in source form is required by many licenses if the library is not installed by a package manager in distributable form.
-There are several disavantages with the current approach:
+There are several disadvantages with the current approach:

 1. Having the library in source form means that the entire weight of the library's size carries over the overall size of the Mayan EDMS distribution files.